Adrian-Dev/Application-Endless-Faller/REVIEW.md

    - [x] When I press escape, the game should pause, and I should have a menu with the option "Continue" and "Go back to main menu".
 The buttons should either continue the game or take the user back to the home scene.
    - [x] _When restarting the game, don't reload the scene._
    - _Time taken: about two hours and a half and three hours_
-      -  Also needed more time than estimated here (30m - 1h), since I made a mayor change on the architecture to let it be as decoupled as possible, preparing the game glow, pause option, restart option, etc. At least I think it is a decent job.
+      -  Also needed more time than estimated here (30m - 1h), since I made a mayor change on the architecture to let it be as decoupled as possible, preparing the game flow, pause option, restart option, etc. At least I think it is a decent job.
       - I used the same pause menu logic I implemented in [BullyYard](https://github.com/mostachostudios/TJ_game/) project.
       - **Note**: ‘Esc’ Key is a reserved key in Editor mode, so I used ‘M’ instead for developing,  but ‘Esc’ will work on build.
       - Changed 'Reset' for 'Restart' in LevelManager, since 'Reset' is a reserved function in Unity